kowsyap/ng-dyno-form/dyno-form-config.md

 12. `disable` (boolean, optional): Indicates whether the field should be disabled (`true`) or not (`false`).
 Defaults to `false`.

+13. `hideAsterisk` (boolean, optional): Hides asterisk(*) if the value is `true`.
+Defaults to `false`.

-13. `condition` ((field: any) => boolean, optional): A function that, when provided, defines a condition under which the field should be displayed or hidden.
+14. `condition` ((field: any) => boolean, optional): A function that, when provided, defines a condition under which the field should be displayed or hidden.
 The function takes the current field as its parameter and should return `true` to show the field and `false` to hide it.

 ####  ExtraDynoFormConfigMap Interface

 The ExtraDynoFormConfigMap interface defines subtypes for the extra property of DynoFormConfig.
 It maps each DynoFormType to an associated Extra interface.
 This ensures that the extra property contains only the allowed properties for a given type.
 Here's a summary of these subtypes:

   - `ExtraCommon`: Common properties that can be used for various DynoFormType.
+  - `ExtraPassword`: Properties for password type fields.
   - `ExtraDate`: Properties specific to date-related form fields ('date' and 'daterange').
   - `ExtraOptions`: Properties for form fields with selectable options ('select' and 'radio').
   - `ExtraSubmit`: Properties specific to submit buttons ('button').